fastoch/Networking/Switches.md

 Full-duplex is often negotiated automatically between devices.
 It does happen that one side chooses full-duplex and the other side chooses half-duplex.
 This will cause problems on that link.

+>[!tip]
-If a user is complaining about slow throughput, check the duplex on both sides.
+>If a user is complaining about slow throughput, check the duplex on both sides.

 The throughput of modern switches is much much greater than hubs or bridges.

 Be aware however that in **wireless networks**, access points tend to **operate like hubs**, which means they have a shared infrastructure.
 Shared infrastructure means **shared bandwidth**.
 Whereas with **switches** devices have **dedicated bandwidth**.

 ---